avtarted/notes/math/BinaryIndexTreeFromFirstPrinciples.typ

 I'll do the same for the Update operation just like how the BIT scheme does it.
 But this time, the number that appears in the maximum amount of buckets is the extreme, smallest, number that is 1.
 Which is intuitive because smaller numbers appear in Range sums of all larger numbers so the smallest number will be used the most for all other numbers.
-It appears in bucket{1}, bucket{1-2}, bucket{1-4}, bucket{1-8}.
+The number 1 appears in bucket{1}, bucket{1-2}, bucket{1-4}, bucket{1-8}.
 So again, there's this power of 2 deal going on where 1 appears in 4 buckets staying within LogN confines.
 And when I do Range(X) pursuant to the BIT scheme, I must either get the 1 from bucket{1-8} and potentially continue down that bucket path for all X >= 8 or get the 1 from the remaining buckets.
 This means X < 8 so it's basically binary search, next decision node is if X >= 4 (but < 8) use bucket{1-4}, else X < 4 and so forth.

-Actually, just as I write this, I realize this suggests why BIT scheme may be natural.
-TODO review this as it's stream of conciousness, evaluate content/correctness and clarity/notation/try being consistent.
-Say we follow some Prefix of buckets in a chain that covers Range(A) and then we reach the bucket {A+1 - B} that is non-singleton.
-So it's parent bucket, P, ends in A and is the last node on the prefix bucket chain that, together, covers Range(A).
-From earlier discussion on branching, I believe this forces branching.
-Taking this bucket will jump to B, but intermediate ranges [A+1 - J] for A+1 <= J < B must be accounted for.
-Say there are K such J's (K = B - 1 - A)
-Then say we have some strategy, S, to build a subtree that is also a child of the parent bucket P (so this entire subtree is a sibling to the subtree rooted at bucket {A+1 - B}) and its job is to cover all these K range queries: Range{A+1}, Range{A+2},...,Range{B-1}.
-Now consider the descendants of the bucket {A+1 - B}, or the subtree rooted at that bucket.
-This bucket itself answers Range(B) when extending it's prefix chain and its descendants would answer range queries Range(J) for J>B.
-A thought experiment is what if this subtree rooted at the bucket {A+1 - B} would answer K more range queries: Range{B+1}, Range{B+2}, ... , Range{B+K}.
-If I assume the S is an "optimal" strategy for creating a subtree to answer K range queries, it feels natural to me to reuse this same S to create the subtree rooted at {A+1 - B}.
-So for the BIT scheme, we have a bucket {1-8} so Range(J) for 1<=J<=7 have some strategy and this same strategy applies for Range(K) for 9<=K<=15.
-Basically, recursive nature of this arrangement.

 = A Binary Tree Scheme
+This is the section that essentially should spell everything out exactly, at least for the 4 bit, N=2^4=16 case and hopefully for all powers of 2 N.
 The actual BIT, I maintain, can be viewed as a "compressed" version of this tree where we only focus on non-empty buckets.
 Consider this guiding picture: start TODO